Holonomic gradient method for the probability content of a simplex region with a multivariate normal distribution: Introduction

 \section{Introduction}

 The holonomic gradient method (HGM) is an algorithm for the numerical calculation of holonomic functions.
 It is a variation on the holonomic gradient descent (HGD) proposed in \cite{NNNOSTT2011}.
 A holonomic function is an analytic function of several variables which satisfies a holonomic system.
 Here, a holonomic system refers to a system of linear differential equations with polynomial coefficients which induces a holonomic module in terms of $D$-module theory \cite{oaku1994}.
 The HGM evaluates a holonomic function by numerically solving an initial value problem for an ordinary differential equation.
 This ordinary differential equation is derived from the Pfaffian equation (an integrable connection) associated with the function.
 For details, see \cite{Koyama2015} and its references.
-Several normalizing constants and the probability content of a region can be regarded as a holonomic function with respect to their parameters, and we can use the HGM to estimate the solution to this function.
-For example, the HGM was used to evaluate the cumulative distribution function for the largest root of the Wishart matrix in \cite{HNTT2013}, and we utilized the HGM for the orthant probability and the Fisher--Bingham integral in \cite{koyama-takemura1} and \cite{koyama-takemura2}, respectively.
+Several normalizing constants and the probability content of a region can be regarded as a holonomic function with respect to their parameters, and we can use the HGM to evaluate the solution to this function.
+For example, the HGM was used to evaluate the cumulative distribution function for the largest root of the Wishart matrix in \cite{HNTT2013}, and we utilized the HGM for the orthant probability and the Fisher--Bingham integral in \cite{2015koyama-takemura1} and \cite{2015koyama-takemura2}, respectively.

-Our motivation is to apply the HGM to the numerical calculation of the probability content of a polyhedron with a multivariate normal distribution.
+In this paper, we apply the HGM to the numerical calculation of the probability content of a polyhedron with a multivariate normal distribution.
 A polyhedron is a subset of a $d$-dimensional Euclidean space $\mathbf R^d$ which is defined by a finite number of linear inequalities.
-Intervals of real numbers, orthants, cubes, and simplexes are examples of polyhedra.
 In \cite{naiman-wynn1992}, Naiman and Wynn described examples of how the evaluation of the probability content of a polyhedron can be used to find critical probabilities for multiple comparisons.
+The numerical calculation of the probability content is discussed in \cite{mkh2012}.